robertkirkman/business-database-cs3365/README.md

 **Github Link:** https://github.com/robertkirkman/business-database-cs3365

-**Goal:** Fulfil the order record-keeping and client information needs of a small business using a straightforward relational database.
+**Goal:** Fulfil the order record-keeping and client information needs of a small business using a straightforward database.

 **Potential Users:** Any small office or business, local governments, non-profit organizations, simulation and academic purposes, open source community developers.